Damage analysis – fast, sound and pracitcal

 Whether fatigue, the effects of force or corrosion, we will find the cause!
 Our systematic and interdisciplinary approach quickly provides you with meaningful results that you can rely on thanks to the excellent quality of our work.
 In addition to strict compliance with all relevant quality standards, we also have many years of practical expertise.
 That is why we know what is important in practice.

-fast, reliable
+fast, reliable damage analysis

 - Macroscopic assessment of the damaged area in a stereo microscope